vrubovoy/debian-workstation/docs/CONFIGURATION.md

 - **Firefox through policies**, not a profile `user.js`.
 The policies turn off telemetry, studies, sponsored content, online Firefox Suggest and the AI features, and turn on DNS over HTTPS (Cloudflare, falling back to system DNS).
+The dark theme is the default, and with Firefox Home emptied the search field sits in the middle of a new tab.
 Optional extensions are picked with `scripts/configure/firefox-extensions.sh`; the choice is kept in `/etc/debian-workstation/firefox-extensions` and Firefox installs them on its next start.
 - **Locking.** `workstation-lock` is the only locker.
 It shows the wallpaper,